 EFT Direct Deposit Form Direct deposit is a banking option that allows the transfer of funds directly into your bank account.
 Direct deposit of the HA portion is available and encouraged to prevent loss or theft of the payments for voucher participants.

-Newsletter informing landlords of changes, suggestions, and related information.
+Landlord Newsletters: Newsletter informing landlords of changes, suggestions, and related information.

-The purpose of the website is to provide a "one-stop shop" for information on available rental units.
+Colorado Housing Search: A "one-stop shop" for information on available rental units.
 The goal is to help Coloradans find and maintain quality, safe, and decent places to live.
 In addition, the website will provide a clearinghouse for affordable housing and related services.

-The federal government’s resource for affordable housing.
+Department of Housing and Urban Development (HUD): The federal government’s resource for affordable housing.

-The website for all HUD programs in Colorado.
+HUD Colorado: The website for all HUD programs in Colorado.

-Lists all Public Housing Authorities in Colorado
+Colorado Public Housing Authorities: Lists all Public Housing Authorities in Colorado

-Assisted living and subsidized apartment units for over 500 residents including properties in Cortez, Denver, Kremmling, Longmont, Granby, and Parachute.
+Senior Housing Options: Assisted living and subsidized apartment units for over 500 residents including properties in Cortez, Denver, Kremmling, Longmont, Granby, and Parachute.
 Contact number 303-595-4464.

-Landlord/Tenant Counseling Program (303) 831-1935 offers individuals information on leases, the legal eviction process, security deposits, rent increases, harassment, privacy problems, abandoned property, and other aspects of Colorado law.
+Community Housing Services, Inc’s: Landlord/Tenant Counseling Program (303) 831-1935 offers individuals information on leases, the legal eviction process, security deposits, rent increases, harassment, privacy problems, abandoned property, and other aspects of Colorado law.
 They also refer to other legal avenues.

 Under the Colorado Department of Local Affairs (DOLA), the Division of Housing (DOH) is a statewide housing authority that primarily serve the very low income population and people with disabilities and other special needs.
 DOH administers over 7,000 rental subsidies statewide.
 In order to provide statewide services, DOH partners with mental health agencies, developmental disability service agencies, independent living centers, housing athorities and homeless service agencies.
 Through this collaborative effort, participants receive the combined benefits of flexible supportive services and rental assistance.